Man behind Sweden’s controversial virus strategy admits mistakes

 Tegnell is the brains behind Sweden’s controversial approach to fighting the virus, and the government of Stefan Lofven has deferred to the epidemiologist in its official response to the pandemic.
 Gatherings of more than 50 people continue to be banned, but throughout the crisis Swedes have been able to visit restaurants, go shopping, attend gyms and send children under 16 to school.

-At 43 deaths per 100,000, Sweden’s death rate is among the highest globally and far exceeds that of neighboring Denmark and Norway, which imposed much tougher lockdowns at the outset of the pandemic.
+At 43 deaths per 100,000, Sweden’s mortality rate is among the highest globally and far exceeds that of neighboring Denmark and Norway, which imposed much tougher lockdowns at the onset of the pandemic.

-Now, Tegnell has for the first time admitted publicly that the strategy is resulting in too many deaths.
+“Clearly, there is potential for improvement in what we have done in Sweden,” Tegnell said.

-“Clearly, there is potential for improvement in what we have done in Sweden,” he said.
+The comments appeared to frustrate some members of the government.
+Sweden’s minister of health and social affairs, Lena Hallengren, said Tegnell “still can’t give an exact answer on what other measures should have been taken.
+That question remains, I think,” the minister said, according to Dagens Nyheter.

 Falling Behind